cristianbuse/VBA-FastDictionary/README.md

 # VBA-FastDictionary [![Mentioned in Awesome VBA](https://awesome.re/mentioned-badge.svg)](https://github.com/sancarn/awesome-vba)
 Fast Native Dictionary for VBA.
 Compatible with Windows and Mac.
-Does not require any DLL references or any kind of external libraries.
+Does not require DLL references or any external libraries.

 This Dictionary is intended for VBA.
 However, it is Compatible with VBA7 / [twinBASIC](https://twinbasic.com/) / VB6 / VBA6.